Experienced Lawyers Handling Temporary R Visas For Religious Workers

-At the Worcester immigration law firm of Tadmor & Tadmor, LLP, we represent individual and organizational clients throughout Boston, around the United States and across the world.
+At the Worcester and Newton Center offices of Tadmor & Tadmor, LLP, we represent individual and organizational clients throughout Massachusetts, around the United States and across the world.

 We handle almost all types of immigration work, including nonimmigrant and immigrant visas.
 We often file R visa petitions for religious workers who are planning to work in the United States temporarily.